TSE:BTE

 Baytex Energy Corp is a Canadian stock, trading under the symbol BTE.TO (previously BTE-T on Stockchase) on the Toronto Stock Exchange (BTE-CT).
 It is usually referred to as TSX:BTE or BTE.TO

-In the last year, 11 stock analysts published opinions about BTE.TO (previously BTE-T on Stockchase).
-3 analysts recommended to BUY the stock.
-7 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is DON'T BUY.
+In the last year, 13 stock analysts issued a Buy, Sell, or Hold rating on BTE.TO (previously BTE-T on Stockchase).
+5 analysts recommended to BUY and 7 analysts recommended to SELL the stock.
+The latest stock analyst rating is WATCH.
 Read the latest stock experts' ratings for Baytex Energy Corp.

-Baytex Energy Corp was recommended as a Top Pick by Andrew Pink on 2025-10-30.
+Baytex Energy Corp was recommended as a Top Pick by Stockchase Insights on 2025-11-12.
 Read the latest stock experts ratings for Baytex Energy Corp.

-11 stock analysts on Stockchase covered Baytex Energy Corp in the last year.
-It is a trending stock that is worth watching.
+Baytex Energy Corp is followed by 733 investors on Stockchase and is a trending stock that is worth watching.